 The protected nature of this semi-walled garden means the seasons can be extended beyond the more limited season.
 So while elsewhere the tulips have finished, here there are rows and rows of tulips, exploding in a variety of colors.
 Some of our favorite tulips included a deep purple that is so dark it almost appears black.
 Contrasting with the usual bright pink and white, this combination was delightfully pleasing.

 The garden hosts a variety of other plants, like yarrow, azaleas, lambs ear, ferns, and alliums.
-There is a bed of peonies, on the brink of bloom, and a few scattered ones exploding with giant flowers.
-A small rose garden, healthy and tended, waits in slumber for its turn to bloom.
-Climbing roses cover the brick wall and we can only imagine the beauty as the garden begins to awaken over the next few months.
+We visited in May 2023, and we saw a bed of peonies, on the brink of bloom, and a few scattered ones exploding with giant flowers.
+A small rose garden, healthy and tended, waited in slumber for its turn to bloom.
+Climbing roses covered the brick wall, and we can only imagine the beauty as the garden came alive over the following few months.

 In the center of the space is an urn-like fountain, encircled with bricks dedicated to and in memory of those close to The Garden Club of Montclair.
 On the northwestern side of the garden is a memorial to the North Essex victims of September 11th.